ethagnawl/peterdohertys.website/blog-posts/dab-of-duck.md

         [],
         |row| row.get(0),
     )?;
-    println!("total_jobs_processed: {}", total_jobs_processed);
+    println!("total_jobs_processed: {}", total_jobs_processed); // total_jobs_processed: 246919842
     Ok(())
 }
 ```

+The source for this example can be found [here](https://github.com/ethagnawl/duckdb-rust-experiments).

 #### Caveats
-I ran into a few unexpected issues around installing/building DuckDB and libduckdb-sys when first attempting to use the [Rust client](https://github.com/duckdb/duckdb-rs).
+I ran into a few unexpected issues around installing, building and linking DuckDB and libduckdb-sys when first attempting to use the [Rust client](https://github.com/duckdb/duckdb-rs).
 A common approach is to use the "bundled" option when installing the library.
 From the docs:

 > Uses a bundled version of DuckDB's source code and compiles it during build.
 This is the simplest way to get started and avoids needing DuckDB system libraries.